realworldocaml/book/en/variants.md

 but with polymorphic variants, this compiles without issue.
-All that happened was that the compiler inferred a wider type for `extended_color_to_int`, which happens to be compatible with the narrower type that was listed in the mli.
+All that happened was that the compiler inferred a wider type for `extended_color_to_int`, which happens to be compatible with the narrower type that was listed in the `mli`.

-If we add an explicit type annotation to the code itself (rather than just in the mli), then the compiler has enough information to warn us.
+If we add an explicit type annotation to the code itself (rather than just in the `mli`), then the compiler has enough information to warn us.

 ```ocaml
 let extended_color_to_int : extended_color -> int = function